 About the Website

 Updates and status of the site can be found on the front page.
-You can also follow/like the official Facebook and/or Google+ pages to see notable updates as they are posted.
+You can also like the official Facebook to show your support and see notable updates as they are posted.

 Whenever I read another Napoleonic book, I make notes on any interesting facts about the Napoleonic personalities that I come across, and then I go back and add them to the specific biography.
 I also cite where I found the fact with footnotes.
 These types of minor updates will not make the front page, so be sure to check back occasionally on a biography you find useful to see if it has been updated!

 Combining passion for Napoleonic military history with technical skills and a desire for a better encyclopedia of French officers, Nathan D. Jensen designed and built this entire site as the architect, designer, and writer.
 As a historian, he is a Fellow of the International Napoleonic Society.
 He currently resides in Papillion, a suburb of Omaha, and works on the site in his spare time.
 You can email me at

 The inspiration for this site originally came from my frustration at not having a similar resource.
 While reading through numerous books on the Napoleonic Era, I would find myself coming across names that I recognized, but could not place.
 Had I seen that name attached to a division in a battle, or had this individual done something remarkable that made a good story?
 After obtaining some biographical dictionaries, my troubles were lessened, but it still wasn't enough.
 Such dictionaries are often limited in pictures and scope, only offering pictures of the most famous individuals, and usually covering only the most significant facts and events about an individual's life, which are oftentimes not the most interesting.